-On every Saturday 12.00-3.00 PM, there is a Liver clinic for the patients of liver tumors such as hepatocellular carcinoma, metastatic tumor, intrahepatic cholangiocarcinoma and neuroendocrine tumors.
-Ours is the first center in India to have facility of ICG test – a quantitative liver function test, which helps in selecting patients for safe liver surgery.
+The department offers a specialized Liver clinic for the patients of liver tumors such as hepatocellular carcinoma, metastatic tumor, intrahepatic cholangiocarcinoma and neuroendocrine tumors.
+Ours is the first center in India to have facility of ICG test and mebrofenin scan – quantitative liver function tests, which helps in selecting patients for safe liver surgery.
 We have a state of art Interventional radiology department providing all facilities like PTBD (percutaneous transhepatic biliary drainage) and PVE (portal vein embolization).
 Department offers whole spectrum of non- surgical treatments available for liver tumors including radiofrequency ablation, intra-operative ultrasound, TACE (Trans arterial chemoembolization), TARE (Trans arterial radioembolization) and SBRT for liver tumors.
 We are also performing deceased donor liver transplant (DDLT) and Living donor liver transplant (LDLT) for chronic liver disease and hepatocellular carcinoma.

 Northern India is one of the areas with highest prevalence of gall bladder cancer in the world.
 As a result, RGCIRC caters to a large number of gall bladder cancer cases.
 We have adopted many recent advances in the treatment of gall bladder cancer like use of PET scan in preoperative evaluation, neoadjuvant therapy, anatomical segment IVb/5 resection using Intra operative ultrasound and aggressive surgical management for locally advanced gall bladder cancer (preoperative biliary drainage, portal vein embolization and major hepatectomy or multivisceral resection).

 Management of locally advanced pancreatic cancers with the use of neoadjuvant chemotherapy or chemoradiotherapy and vascular resections.